 The R5’s sensor is an excellent performer in low light and gives almost 14-stops of real dynamic range at base ISO, which is retained very well until around ISO 6400.
 It includes a not too harsh low-pass filter, so the images you get are sharp.
 The portrait below was shot at ISO 8000 in near pitch black, close to the -6EV limit of the AF system.

 In either RAW or JPEG shooting, the R5 files are exceptional.
-In JPEG, the default colours look natural and rich, somewhat warm, as usual for Canon.
-In RAW, the files allow for a previously not seen exposure recovery extent, or very detailed shadows.
+In JPEG, the default colors look natural and rich, somewhat warm, as usual for Canon.
+In RAW, the files allow for a previously not seen

 Canon has included the new HEIF format first introduced in the new 1DX.
 This is a web-friendly compressed 10-bit format, optimized for the high dynamic range screens found in some new laptops, smartphones, and smart TVs.

-Not only does this sensor give surprisingly great image quality – but it is also stabilised.
-Canon claims that on its own, the system is capable of up to 7-stops of stabilisation with select unstabilised RF lenses, and up to 8 stops with stabilised RF lenses.
+Not only does this sensor give surprisingly great image quality – but it is also stabilized.
+Canon claims that on its own, the system is capable of up to 7-stops of stabilization with select unstabilised RF lenses, and up to 8 stops with stabilised RF lenses.

 My experiences confirm this.
 I did rough calculations based on my own results, which I usually find to be generalisable.
 The RF 70-200 f/2.8L IS does indeed give you the promised 8-stops, and the RF 50mm f/1.2L 6.5 stops.
 I got around 4.5 stops with my 24mm f/1.4L II, and 3-3.5 stops with the EF 40mm f/2.8, 50mm f/1.2L, 85mm f/1.8, and 200mm f/1.8L lenses.
 These differences can be explained by the variation of the sizes of their respective image circles, and that the camera takes this info into consideration.

 There is an interesting phenomenon with wide-angle lenses, which gets stronger the wider you go.
-At very slow shutter speeds (over 0.5 sec), it sometimes happens that the image centre is tack-sharp, while the edges have motion blur.
-This because while the sensor is doing its job and manoeuvring around to stabilise, it cannot counteract the changes in perspective as the camera shakes.
+At very slow shutter speeds (over 0.5 sec), it sometimes happens that the image center is tack-sharp, while the edges have motion blur.
+This because while the sensor is doing its job and manoeuvring around to stabilize, it cannot counteract the changes in perspective as the camera shakes.

 Still, this performance is, frankly, jaw-dropping.
-It places Canon’s sensor stabilisation up on the very top of the market.
+It places Canon’s sensor stabilization up on the very top of the market.
 Previously, Micro Four Thirds cameras have been capable only slightly worse results.